MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-add-attachments.md

 The Receipt card enables a bot to provide a receipt to the user.
 It typically contains the list of items to include on the receipt, tax and total information, and other text.

-The following code sample shows how to create a reply message that contains a Receipt card.
+This code sample shows how to create a reply message that contains a Receipt card:

 [!code-csharp[Add ReceiptCard attachment](../includes/code/dotnet-add-attachments.cs#addReceiptCardAttachment)]